 Until, once upon a time, in a beautiful night of a beautiful Summer of a leap year, a brown-eyed guy – a married brown-eyed guy – comes your way, uninvited, just to make a mess out of your whole life, unauthorised.

-You’ve never even talked to married men before; you try hard not to, but you end up crashing in love with this one.
+In fact, you’ve never even talked to married men before; you try hard not to, but you end up crashing in love with this one.

-It’s all too crowded as Lady Diana would suggest, and he ends up breaking your heart in two.
+It’s all too crowded as Lady Diana would say, and he ends up breaking your heart in two.